persla/jsramverk/README.md

 ## Install modules
-In order to be able to install modules in react, you must first initialize npm in the project directory (npm init), then install the modules using npm install (npm install PACKAGENAME --save).
+In order to be able to install modules in react, you must first initialize npm in the project directory (npm init), then install the modules using npm install (npm install PACKAGENAME --save) , you have to npm install  --save react-dom.
+Then you have to import them into the framework.
+You will be able access it in your files with the code "import ReactDOM from 'react-dom'".
 Then you have to import them into the framework.

 ## Available Scripts